 - at least 12 Regional Learning Communities in 4 European countries

 - the creation of a European cross-border learning community with at least 48 active members

 - The development of a Learning Community Facilitator Curriculum, which will later become a standard KA1 workshop offer.

 - the development of an AI-supported passive networking platform for teachers and school stakeholders to test a further development option for eTwinning that currently relies only on active search functions

-Our target group are teachers and their reference system.
+Our target group is teachers and their reference system.
 Our aim is to indirectly support the work of the teachers and to facilitate their planning, implementation and follow-up of their lessons by focusing on the principles of cooperation and exchange.
-Through active networking, but also by pointing out connection possibilities, teachers should no longer have the feeling of being alone in the corridor, but embedded in a professional system that also brings them more self-confidence and self-efficacy.
+Through active networking, but also by pointing out connection possibilities, teachers should no longer have the feeling of being alone in the corridor but embedded in a professional system that also brings them more self-confidence and self-efficacy.